airbytehq/airbyte/docs/deploying-airbyte/on-gcp-compute-engine.md

 gcloud init
 ```

-4. List all instances in your project and verify that you can see the Airbyte instance you created in step 1 in your local terminal.
+4. List all instances in your project and verify that you can see the Airbyte instance you created in step 1 in your local terminal:

 ```bash
 # Verify you can see your instance